A Step-by-Step on How to Capture Your Escaped Hamster

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •

-Hamsters do not have the best eyesight, but they do have a very keen sense of smell.
+Hamsters do not have the best eyesight, in fact a hamster's eyesight is so poor, it can only see a few inches from it's face.
+Fortunately, they do have a very keen sense of smell.
 How my trap works is by tapping in to that sense of smell and to lure your runaway hamsters with the sweet scent of food.
 To set up your trap, you will need 3 simple things:

 - a bucket